My advice to actors is to always research, as best you can, how each Casting Director likes to be contacted. We all have our own way of working.

 And please, please don’t apologise for emailing me.
 I expect them.
 I don’t particularly need to know your life story or why you want to act, I just need your photo, a list of work you’ve done, and a link to a clip or reel of any screen work.

 There is no need to check if an email has been received.
 If it hasn’t bounced back, then I have it.

-If you have any clips or reel of any work you’ve done for screen, make sure they are sent as a link and not an attachment.
-My main source is Spotlight so if you are a member, please ensure you have any examples of your work on your CV.
+If you have any clips or reel of any work you’ve done for screen, make sure they are sent as a link to an online reel and not an attachment or a link to download.
+The main resources I use are Spotlight and Casting Networks so if you are a member of either/both, please ensure you have any examples of your work on your CV.

 And if you do have a reel (or are thinking about having one done) please don’t include a montage.
 As I often say, I don’t care what you look like to music.
 I want to see you act.

 A little title of what production the clip is from is also handy (but not essential)